Walking Around Kuta

-I booked a cheap hotel in Agoda that's 2-3 minutes away from the beach.
-What I didn't realize was that I booked the wrong Tune Hotel.
-Instead of staying in Kuta, I stayed in Legian.
-The beaches are still connected though but I had to walk 30 minutes to get to the center.
+I booked a cheap hotel three minutes from the beach but found out later that I booked the wrong location.
+Instead of Kuta, I was in Legian.
+The beaches are all connected, but I had to walk 30 minutes to get to Kuta.

-My room was incredibly tiny but good enough for someone my size.
-However, the bathroom was too narrow so that when I sat on the toilet, my knees touched the wall.
-I could only imagine the bigger folks struggling to fit in this tiny room.
+My room was the size of a walk-in closet, though comfortable for someone my size.
+But the bathroom was so compact that when I sat on the toilet, my knees touched the wall.

-For the next 6 days, I developed a habit of shaking my head sideways while I walked down the street.
-They just don't give up at all.
+For the next six days, I developed a habit of shaking my head sideways as I walked down the street.

-Taking photos of people interacting with water made me hungry so I went about to look for food.
-I eventually ended up in a pizza place that advertised having the best pizza in town.
+Taking photos of people interacting with the water made me hungry, so I went to look for food.
+I eventually ended up getting pizza on the beach.

-The next morning, I woke up at 5am just to see the sunrise but the air-condition was too inviting that I snoozed off.
-Note that I didn’t have air-conditioning in Ubud so this was such a relief for me.
+I woke up at 5 AM the next day to see the sunrise, but the air-conditioner kept me from getting out of the bed.
+In Ubud, I didn’t have air-conditioning in my room, so this was a treat for me.

-When I finally decided it was time to get up, the sun was already out and it was gloomy.
+The sun was already out and clouds had gathered when I finally decided to get up.
 I guess I didn’t miss anything.
 My stomach was grumbling for food and since it was still early, all the restaurants were closed except for the pricey hotel restaurants nearby.

-Thinking there’d be cheaper food by the beach, I went out for an early morning walk.
-There were lots of people jogging by the beach and the place felt so alive at 6:30 in the morning.
+Thinking there’d be cheaper food on the beach, I went out for an early morning walk.
+There were people jogging by the beach and the place felt alive at 6:30 in the morning.

-I was also fascinated by how some people walking by looked like the dog they were with.
-An athletic guy zoomed past me with his hyperactive husky.
+It’s funny how some people at the beach looked like their dogs.
+An athletic guy zoomed past with a hyperactive husky.
 Another guy had a beagle who was constantly distracted and it seemed that he was too.
 Here’s another proof of owner-dog similarity.